triviality-js/triviality/README.md

 Triviality uses the full power of Typescript to ensure the ServiceContainer is connected properly before your application code even has executed.

-> It's not required to use Typescript to use Triviality, but it's highly recommended.
+> It's not required to use Typescript when using Triviality, but it's highly recommended.

 ## Features